Dinesha321/Finance_DP/README.md

 Technologies Used

-Python: For data processing and model development using libraries like Pandas, Scikit-Learn, and Matplotlib.
+Python: For data processing and model development using libraries like Pandas, Scikit-Learn

 Jupyter Notebook: For exploratory data analysis and model evaluation.